NotCompsky/rscraper/README.md

 Note: `rscraper-tagger` is for the server library and executables only.
 You do not need it if you only wish to use the `rtagger` addon (though you will then need to point it to some server elsewhere).

+# Usage

+See [hub usage guide](guides/hub.md) for detailed instructions on using `rscraper-hub`.

+See `docs` directory for more generic instructions on using the other programs.

 # Installing

 ## Ubuntu and other Debian-based systems